RETURN TO INFORMATION PAGEINFORMATION

 Noonbarra Dusty in a crate.

-NOONBARRA SCAMPER HAPPY IN HER CRATE (USA)
+NOONBARRA SCAMPER HAPPY IN HER WIRE CRATE (USA)

 ...
 She is a real honey loves the beach more than ever as she grows and loves her new bedroom it's so much bigger than her all crate which we just use in the wagon now.
 Thank you so much Mary for talking me into a crate which as you may remember I wasn't keen on in the beginning and now we have up graded to a bigger one.